 Vasectomy reversal success rates and results

-The results from vasectomy reversal are exceptional with the restoration of sperm in 90% of men and successful pregnancy in the majority of couples.
+The results from vasectomy reversal are exceptional with the restoration of sperm in up to 90% of men and successful pregnancy in the majority of couples.
 This is particularly so when the duration from vasectomy to reversal is less than 10 years and the age of your partner is less than 35 years.

 Practical success - Return of sperm

-Real success - Pregnancy Rates
+Real or functional success - Pregnancy Rates

 For the average patient undergoing microsurgical vasectomy reversal the overall postoperative pregnancy rate is high at 50% to 80%.